 Recipe Box Series

-This sourdough pancake recipe is part of my Recipe Box Series with Imperial Sugar.
+This sourdough discard pancake recipe is part of my Recipe Box Series with Imperial Sugar.
 Each month, I’ll be releasing recipes for classic recipes made with a sourdough twist.
 You can look forward to comforting classics like Sourdough Sticky Buns, Easy One Bowl Sourdough Discard Brownie Recipe , Apple Pie with Sourdough Crust, Sourdough Pumpkin Bundt Cake and Sourdough Monkey Bread.

 I’m so grateful to Imperial Sugar for making the Recipe Box Series possible and so proud to be partnering with a company with such a long tradition of producing such high-quality products.
 Imperial Sugar products are 100% pure cane sugar, non-GMO and provide consistently delicious results.